blindnet-io/product-management/refs/schemas/protocols/RFC-PRMP.md

 - The Protocol is agnostic from any particular way to address Systems and transfer messages to and from them.
 Systems are responsible of knowing how to identify and address another System with which they exchange data or any object defined in [PRIV][PRIV].

-- Systems MAY be cable of sending Privacy Requests, receiving Privacy Requests, or both.
+- Systems MAY be capable of sending Privacy Requests (and other PRIV concepts), receiving them, or both.
 E.g. a browser might be capable of sending Privacy Requests but not receiving them.

+- Systems SHOULD know only of Privacy Requests (and other PRIV concepts) concerning them i.e. that require some action from them or are likely to have implications on them.

+- Systems process Privacy Requests and other PRIV concepts (e.g. legal-base related events and consents) in order of their dates, and regardless fo the order in which they have gain knowledge of them using the Protocol.

 - The Protocol is agnostic of inter-system trust.
 A System MAY be implemented to trust other Systems to authenticate the Data Subject, covey responses, tell the truth or not.
 The security implications of such choices are out of scope of the Protocol.